Industrial Intrusion CTF

 Discovered open port 502/tcp on <target-ip>

-• When visiting the website on port 80 a gate status monitor was shown
+- When visiting the website on port 80 a gate status monitor was discovered.

-• 502 is a known port for ICS and by using the modbus script from previous ICS rooms I was able to start monitoring the communication.
+- 502 is a known port for the ICS modbus protocol, by using a script from previous ICS rooms I was able to start monitoring the values that were output from the target system.

-• I tried setting a number of registers to see if anything happened but nothing occured.
+- I tried setting a number of registers to see if anything happened but no change was visible to the gate monitoring interface on port 80.

-• I took a look at the admin pannel login and tried the default credentials for the webpage but they did not work.
+- I took a look at the admin panel login and tried the default credentials for the webpage but no access was given.

-• The node red instance seems to be up to date as well.
+- The node red instance seems to be up to date as well and I could not find any published vulnerabilities in the version used.

 Objective